 Consult a Dallas Personal injury lawyer.
 This website information is not intended as legal advice.
 This website information should not be interpreted as forming an attorney-client relationship.

-After a traumatic injury to his eye, while playing baseball in Texas, he was forced to take time off from baseball.
-During that time off, he sharpened his academic skills by studying for the LSAT and applied to Law School in 2014.
+After a traumatic injury to his eye, he was forced to take time off from baseball.
+During that time off, he sharpened his academic skills and applied to law school in 2014.
 He was accepted into the inaugural class of UNT Dallas College of Law.
-There, he was a scholarship recipient, and top student in Evidence.
-Upon receiving his law license, Mitchell hung up his spikes and hung out his shingle deciding to focus on a new passion—Representing catastrophically injured victims in personal injury cases.
-His passion for helping injured people shows through in his representation.
+At UNT, he received an academic scholarship and CALI award in Evidence.
+After passing the bar, Mitchell put up his spikes and hung out a shingle deciding to focus on a new passion—Representing catastrophically injured victims in personal injury cases.
+His passion for helping injured victims continues today.

 He worked at several high-volume law firms early in his legal career.
-After working at one of the most high- volume trial firms in Texas, Mitchell wanted to branch out on his own.
-His ability to describe mechanisms of harm to juries makes him a key attorney to have on any litigation team.
+After working at one of the most high- volume trial firms in Texas, Mitchell branched out on his own.
+His ability to describe mechanisms of harm to juries makes him a key attorney to have on your litigation team.
 His baseball background is an inestimable asset having consistent exposure to sports medicine and training.
-In Texas, he has tried 19 civil jury cases to verdict.
+In Texas, he has tried 17 civil jury cases to verdict with the majority as plaintiff’s verdicts.
 He is a warrior.
 He will face the toughest cases with an unwavering desire to pursue justice.
-He will work tirelessly on getting you peace of mind, and compensation you deserve.
+He will work tirelessly on getting you compensation you deserve.